The generic geometry of steady state varieties: Nondegenerate multistationarity

 It remains an open question whether the lower bound of \Cref{thm:nondegeneracy_conjecture} can be improved to $\ell_\mathrm{ndeg}+\ell_\mathrm{deg}$.
 Nevertheless, we see that the existence of two isolated points, together with the conditions (i) or (ii), is sufficient for nondegenerate multistationarity.
-In particular, this proves the Nondegeneracy Conjecture for the $\ell=2$ case for all nondegenerate networks.
+In particular, this proves the Nondegeneracy Conjecture for the $\ell=2$ case for all nondegenerate networks, as stated in \Cref{thmA:nondegeneracy_conjecture} in the introduction.

-{\samepage \begin{corollary} Suppose that for a given choice of parameters $(\k^*,b^*)\in\RR^m_{>0}\times\RR^d$, a reaction network has at least two isolated positive steady states, which are isolated points in $\VV_{>0}(F_{\k^*,b^*})$, and any of the following conditions holds: \begin{enumerate}[label=(\roman*)] \item The network is nondegenerate and $\VV_{>0}(F_{\k,b})$ is finite for all $(\k,b)$ in an open neighborhood of $(\k^*,b^*)$ in $\RR^m_{>0}\times\RR^d$. \item At least one of the positive steady states for $(\k^*,b^*)$ is an isolated point in $\VV_{\CC^*}(F_{\k^*,b^*})$. \end{enumerate} Then there also exists a choice of parameters such that the network has at least two nondegenerate positive steady states. \end{corollary} }
+\begin{corollary} Suppose that for a given choice of parameters $(\k^*,b^*)\in\RR^m_{>0}\times\RR^d$, a reaction network has at least two positive steady states, which are isolated points in $\VV_{>0}(F_{\k^*,b^*})$, and at least one of the following conditions holds: \begin{enumerate}[label=(\roman*)] \item The network is nondegenerate and $\VV_{>0}(F_{\k,b})$ is finite for all $(\k,b)$ in an open neighborhood of $(\k^*,b^*)$ in $\RR^m_{>0}\times\RR^d$. \item At least one of the positive steady states for $(\k^*,b^*)$ is an isolated point in $\VV_{\CC^*}(F_{\k^*,b^*})$. \end{enumerate} Then there also exists a choice of parameters such that the network has at least two nondegenerate positive steady states. \end{corollary}